chuyqa/DSX_Local_Nov2018_Hadoop_Workshop/README.md

     return DF1.toPandas(),DF2.toPandas()
 ```

-Click on the Save Icon
+- Click on the Save Icon

 <img width="520" alt="image" src="img/l6-p2-1-2.png">

-**2. Navigate back to the `Utils-Workshop` Project and Re-open the "Creating and using py functions in Livy Sessions" Notebook.**
+**2. Navigate back to the `Utils-Workshop` Project**

+Re-open the "Creating and using py functions in Livy Sessions" Notebook Tab.

-**3. Transfer `quicken-demo-utils.py` script which was saved above, to your HDFS user directory.**
+**3. Upload `quicken-demo-utils.py` script which was saved above, to your HDFS user directory.**

 - Use cell magic `!ls` to see the relative path of the script which was just saved: